 This is a licensed feature for rack and tower servers.
-It is available by default for blade servers.
+One session is available with basic license for these blade servers - PowerEdge C6420, PowerEdge C6520, PowerEdge C6525, and PowerEdge M640.

 - Virtual Media supports virtual optical drives (CD/DVD) and USB flash drives. - You can attach only one USB flash drive, image, or key and one optical drive on the management station to a managed system.
 Supported optical drives include a maximum of one available optical drive or one ISO image file.